I remember when a local business group asked me to present for half a day and the focus became social media marketing for retail stores.

-A local business group asked me to present for half a day.
-It was a typical group of small and medium-sized businesses who sold everything from clothing and sporting goods to banking services, insurance, and technology.
+It was a typical group of small and medium-sized businesses that sold everything from clothing and sporting goods to banking services, insurance, and technology.

-Those retailers struggled because they kept to their pre-2018 marketing ways and failed to see how social media and better website design would help them grow their sales.
+Those retailers struggled because they kept to their preconceived marketing ways and failed to see how social media and better website design would help them grow their sales.

-Recommendations from friends and family remain the most credible form of advertising for 83% of today’s consumers said the Nielsen Global Trust in Advertising Report.
+Recommendations from friends and family remain the most credible form of advertising for 89% of today’s consumers, as reported in a recent Nielsen Global Trust in Advertising Report.

-And where do those shoppers turn when they want recommendations?
+And where do those shoppers turn when they want to get their own recommendations?

 Recommendations from friends and family are the number one way people find your store.

-Branded websites are the second most-trusted marketing format.
-People are using search engines to discover where the best stores are in their local area, and Google prioritizes those in the results it delivers.
+Branded websites are the second most trusted marketing format.
+People use search engines to discover the best stores in their area, and Google prioritizes those in its results.

 Why do Google reviews and Facebook reviews matter to your business?
-Because people are actually typing Best ___ store in their search boxes, and Google looks at those reviews to determine who to show first.
+People are typing Best ___ store in their search boxes, and Google looks at those reviews to determine who to show first.

 With no reviews or few reviews and rotten reviews, you’re virtually invisible back on page three of search results.